 - OpenSSH Official Website: Access comprehensive details about OpenSSH, its features, and the latest updates.

-- OpenSSH on GitHub: Visit the OpenSSH repository for source code, development updates, and contribution opportunities.
+- OpenSSH Portable GitHub Repository: Visit the portable OpenSSH repository for source code, development updates, and contribution opportunities.

-- OpenSSH on Ubuntu: Learn about managing and configuring OpenSSH specifically on Ubuntu systems.
+- Ubuntu OpenSSH Guide: Learn about managing and configuring OpenSSH specifically on Ubuntu systems.